Weddinger-2021/no-mask-catcher/requirments.md

 6. If the person is not in the dataset, I'd like to be notified with an email to the company's authority with only these info:
     Data , Time , Screenshot.

-7. as a company management I'd like to cut off a certain amount from the salary(e.g: 20$) --> Stretch Goal
+7. As a company management I'd like to cut off a certain amount from the salary(e.g: 20$) --> Stretch Goal

-8. as a company management I'd like to inform that person with sms message with the amount of cut on his/her salary based on gender starting with(Mrs,Ms) -> Stretch Goal
+8. As a company management I'd like to inform that person with sms message with the amount of cut on his/her salary based on gender starting with(Mrs,Ms) -> Stretch Goal